peterwdj/trouva-tech-test/README.md

  - Search
  - Sharing collections via email and social media
  - Collaborative collections with other Trouva users
- - Suggested products, using machine learning to identify a cohesive style/aesthetic across a collection and recommend other products
+ - Suggested products, using unsupervised machine learning to identify a cohesive style/aesthetic across a collection and recommend other products

 I am treating this project as the development of the 'Collections' feature in isolation.
 As such, future features such as integration with Trouva's user sign-in, or adding a footer to the page, have been left off this list but, needless to say, would need to be implemented if this project were integrated into Trouva's application.